OpenShip/documentation/docs/index.md

 - Use your developer credentials with negotiated rates
 - Tested

-Openship prevent you from reinvinting the wheel and is easy to use:
+Openship prevents you from reinvinting the wheel and is easy to use:

 ```shell
 >>> from openship.mappers.dhl import  DHLClient, DHLProxy